IdlessChaye/magicalcubeImageProcess/README.md

 1. in order to reduce the influence of pepper noise and gaussian noise, add median filter module and mean filter module
 2. new branch for filter modules
 3. vga module can show images from bram and sram

+#### 18.11.21

+1. filter modules are finished and tested.
+2. debug kill me one day
+3. merge denoise to master